mishpajz/RDRSS/README.md

 2. Obtain your [real-debrid api token here](https://real-debrid.com/apitoken)
 3. Run `RDRSS.py --token "<your Real-Debrid api token>"` in your shell to save your api token.

-The script creates "rdrss.json" file, which contains:
+The script creates "rdrss.json" save file, which contains:
 - stored token ("authToken" field)
 - stored RSS url ("rssUrl" field)
 - timestamp for last entry that was added to Real-Debrid ("updated" field)